websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/using-mvc/sharing-localized-messages.md

 # Sharing Localized Messages

 As you work on an application you might have multiple modules, each of which has its own language keys.
 Instead of maintaining various language properties files in different places, consolidate them into one place.
-This example project will demonstrate how to language keys can be shared across different modules.
+This example project will demonstrate how language keys can be shared across different modules.

 ## Overview